April 3rd, 2017 – By: William Larsen – Civilians News – “News For All Views” – Social Security VS Retirement Savings: Saving For Retirement In 2017 –

 So how can Americans avoid this fiscal nightmare?

-Furthermore, how much money does it take for an American retiree to retire completely on their own?
+Furthermore, how much money does it take, to retire completely on your own?
 How much retirement money does a person need to save, in order to avoid becoming a Social Security statistic?

 These are very important questions.

 For many years, particularly in the 1990’s, 5% interest on investment’s of over a million dollars were fairly commonplace.
 However, today things have changed…….
 The answer that I personally always felt would solve my retirement needs, was 2 million dollars.
 Again, this sum at 5% interest would seem like enough, when properly invested.
 However, times are changing……

 Not only are times changing, but think about what that means in terms of income disparity.
 That means you literally have to accrue 2 million dollars, just to retire well off in America today.
 Furthermore, even if you save 1 million dollars throughout your career, without making sound investments, you could retire poor.

 This is terrifying for me as a 31 year old male, in terms of income disparity….
 Take a minute to really think about that……..